0

 1.1 We are pleased that you are visiting our website and thank you for your interest.
 In the following, we inform you about the handling of your personal data when using our website.
 Personal data is all data with which you can be personally identified.

-The controller of personal data is the natural or legal person who, alone or jointly with others, determines the purposes and means of the processing of personal data.
+The controller for the processing of personal data is the natural or legal person who, alone or jointly with others, determines the purposes and means of the processing of personal data.

 2) Data collection when you visit our website